ibm-cloud-docs/vpc/block_storage_vpc_byok_encryption.md

     - Apply backup policy: click **Apply** to see available policies and plans.
 1. In the **Profile** section, you can specify the performance profile of your volume, its IOPS, and capacity.
     - For [IOPS tiers](/docs/vpc?topic=vpc-block-storage-profiles#tiers), select the tile with the performance level that you require and specify the volume size in GBs.
 Volume sizes can be 10 - 16,000 GB.
     - For [Custom](/docs/vpc?topic=vpc-block-storage-profiles#custom) IOPS, specify the size of your volume and IOPS range based on the size of the volume.
 As you type the IOPS value, the UI shows the acceptable range.
-You can also click the **storage size** link to see a table of size and IOPS ranges.
-For more information, see the [Custom IOPS profile](/docs/vpc?topic=vpc-block-storage-profiles#custom).
+You can also click the **storage size** link to see the table that contains the size and IOPS ranges of the [custom IOPS profile](/docs/vpc?topic=vpc-block-storage-profiles#custom).
 1. In the **Encryption at rest** section, you can choose to keep the encryption with IBM-managed keys that is enabled by default on all volumes.
 Or you can choose to use [your own encryption key](/docs/vpc?topic=vpc-block-storage-vpc-encryption) by selecting your key management service: {{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}.
 To locate your encryption key, select one of the following options:
     - **Locate by Instance**:
        1. Select the data encryption instance from the list.
 If you don't have an instance yet, you can click the link to create one.